Video created by Emily Wilson

 Try to look for decor items in these colors!
 While you pick them out, it’s recommended that you pick out items that are vibrant and saturated so that they pop out.
 Dull or faded colors will not look as striking.

-To creatively put even more use with the color scheme and its decorations, assign those colors to the three main HumanLight values, which are reason, compassion, and hope.
+To creatively make even more use of the color scheme and its decorations, assign those colors to the three main HumanLight values, which are reason, compassion, and hope.
 Some might also include Humanity as fourth optional value.
 If you use humanity, then it’s suggested that you represent with white, because it’s a combination of all the colors in the rainbow spectrum.

 Candles and candle-lighting ceremonies have become a common tradition in HumanLight.
 Displays will usually consist of 3-4 candles.

 If you use the 3-candle setup: If possible, try to get candles in the three HumanLight colors.
 If you can’t find colored candles, then it’s recommended that you accessorize white candles with the color scheme.
 Colored candle holders, tied ribbons, and carvings are just a few examples.
-Any color and candle can represent reason, compassion, and hope.
+Any color and candle can represent reason, compassion, or hope.
+The values are not tied a specific color.

 If you use the 4-candle setup: Get three of those candles in the holiday color scheme and have the fourth candle be white.
 The colored candles should represent reason, compassion, and hope, whereas the white candle symbolizes humanity.
 (White is a combination of all the colors in the rainbow spectrum.)